CopperEgg/copperegg-powershell/README.md

 Remove-AllCopperEgg
 ```

-###Next Steps

-The servers, metricgroups and dashboards are specified in the config.yml file.
-The metricgroups are built in Initialize-MetricGroups.ps1
-The dashboards are built in Initialize-Dashboards.ps1.

 ###To Run Your CopperEgg-StartMonitor.ps1 script 'as a service'

 Specifically, these instructions are for ensuring that your monitoring powershell scripts resume running after restart or power-cycle.
 At this point, we do not support running the Powershell scripts as a Windows Service ... but using the Windows Task Scheduler, you can do very close to the same thing.